MicrosoftDocs/windows-dev-docs/terminal/customize-settings/themes.md

 ### Application theme

-This is the theme that will be applied to the terminal unless other colors are specified. `"system"` will use the same theme as Windows.
+This sets the UI theme of the application.
+This will stylize items such as buttons, the command palette, and other application UI elements.
+It can either be light or dark. `"system"` will use the same theme as Windows.

 **Property name:** `applicationTheme`